Rosh Hashanah: Origin

-The origin of the Hebrew New Year is connected to the beginning of the economic year in the agricultural societies of the ancient Near East.
+The origin of the New Year is connected to the beginning of the economic year in the agricultural societies of the ancient Near East.
 The New Year was the beginning of the cycle of sowing, growth, and harvest; the harvest was marked by its own set of major agricultural festivals.
-The Semites generally set the beginning of the new year in autumn, while other ancient civilizations chose spring for that purpose, such as the Persians or Greeks; the primary reason was agricultural in both cases, the time of sowing the seed and bringing in the harvest.
+Semitic speakers generally set the beginning of the new year in autumn, while other ancient civilizations chose spring for that purpose, such as the Persians or Greeks or Hindus; the primary reason was agricultural in both cases, the time of sowing the seed and bringing in the harvest.

 Some scholars posit a connection between the Babylonian festival Akitu and Rosh Hashanah, as there are some striking similarities.
-The Akitu festival of Ur was celebrated in the beginning of Nisanu (first month), which lasted at least five days, and again in Tashritu, the seventh month, which lasted eleven days.
-In one of the rituals and cultic processions the god Marduk (and the earthly Babylonian representative) was re-enthroned, and the king in a penitential ritual had to bow down before Marduk and convince him that he has not shirked off his duties as king and that he has not sinned.
-Marduk also made judgements that day and decided the fate of his subjects (the Babylonians) for the upcoming year.
-On the last day the gods reconvened to finalize what has been decided in the previous assembly.
-This particularly is reminiscent of the ten day gap between Rosh Hashanah and Yom Kippur, in the latter which God is said to sign the fate of the wicked and the good in the book of life and dead that has already been decided on Rosh Hashanah.
+The Akitu festival of Ur was celebrated at the beginning of Nisanu (first month), which lasted at least five days, and again in Tashritu, the seventh month, which lasted eleven days.
 Akitu was also strongly tied to the creation myth of Enuma Elish and the victory of Marduk over the sea monster Tiamat, and the creation of the universe from her corpse.
-Similarly it is said that the world was created on Rosh Hashanah.
+Similarly, it is said that the world was created on Rosh Hashanah.

-The reckoning of Tishrei as the beginning of the Jewish year began with the early Egyptians and was preserved by the Hebrew nation, being also alluded to in the Hebrew Bible (Genesis 7:11) when describing the Great Deluge at the time of Noah.
-This began during the "second month" (Marheshvan) counting from Tishrei, a view that has largely been accepted by the Sages of Israel.
+Another view is that the birth of mankind, and by extension the anniversary of the worlds creation, along with its significance as a day of coronoation of God, was a tradition passed down from Adam and Eve who were created on that day.
+They passed it down through the generations until it was finally recorded in the Talmud.